Absurdly Driven looks at the world of business with a skeptical eye and a firmly rooted tongue in cheek.

 I fear she screamed a little louder when she discovered this might not be the case.

-"The shipping guarantee covers nothing about the charges so they [Amazon] wouldn't even go any further," she claimed.
+"The shipping guarantee covers nothing about the charges, so they [Amazon] wouldn't even go any further," she said.

 You see, she'd bought her toilet paper from a third-party seller on Amazon's site.

 Occasionally, some of these third parties can take liberties.